AnnaSak7/HI-07-ecommerce-website/README.md

 1. handle place order action
 2. create oder create api

+- when 'authorization: Bearer undefine', check localStorage to see if the user information is correctly stored.
+- when taking out hard coded \_id from data.js, check the schema. (it was \_id: { type: String } when I get error message. take that out then it will generate objectID)

+### Order Screen

+1. create backend api for oder/:id
+2. fetch order api in frontend
+3. show order information in 2 columns

 ### Search box and search page

 1. create search bar in the header.js